keylime/enhancements/48_ima_incremental_attestation.md

 Consider the following in developing an upgrade/downgrade strategy for this enhancement -->

-Since the database schema remains unaffected, no downgrade strategy for the database needs to be implemented.
+The database migration scripts will be able to handle the upgrade and downgrade ot the verfier database table.

-Compatibility between old verifiers and new agents new verfiers and old agents is maintained.
+Compatibility between old verifiers and new agents and new verfiers and old agents is maintained.

 ### Dependency requirements